 As editorial season gets underway and the industry thumbs through all the fresh new faces and abundant supermodels, it was hard to miss the impact the “nodel” trend – shorthand for “not a model” to often describe the artists, students, and influencers that are increasingly prevalent – had on the starter fashion capital this season.
 New York in an effort to bring new energy in, on both the design and model fronts, embraced the unknown with a bunch of fresh walkers that haven’t quit their day job (yet).
-Leading the trend is casting and management agency, Midland, ran by duo Walter Pearce and Rachel Chandler, who aligned with the buzziest shows this season from Helmut Lang to Eckhaus Latta to Matthew Adams Dolan and checked mainstream beauty ideals at the door.
+Leading the trend is casting and management agency, Midland Casting (New York), ran by duo Walter Pearce and Rachel Chandler, who aligned with the buzziest shows this season from Helmut Lang to Eckhaus Latta to Matthew Adams Dolan and checked mainstream beauty ideals at the door.
 We spoke to the pair about their start in the business, their perspective on casting, and the rise of the unexpected when it comes to accepted beauty.

 When did the two of you begin your careers in casting?

 Walter: I started casting when I was interning at Hood By Air when I was 16 or so.
 Shayne (Oliver) encouraged me to start street casting, and eventually I cast that show in its entirety.